murven/Inputshare/readme.md

 - Switch clients by either a hotkey or moving mouse to client
 - Detect fullscreen games and automatically disable mouse client switching
 - Share clipboard between server & clients
+- Client will automatically attempt to reconnect to last server at boot, and can be used to login to windows

 ### Server ###
 ![](https://github.com/sbarrac1/Inputshare/blob/master/_img/basicserverimg.PNG)